Skip to Content

 Sharks were responsible for similar disasters decades ago in the two Atlantic states.
 In Florida earlier that year, a bull shark tore 8-year-old Jessie Arbogast’s arm off.
 They found his limb and attached it again.

-Guidelines to Avoid Shark Attacks
+Advice to Avoid A Shark Attack

 shark reef